Select Page

 • After a week, you’ll likely have forgotten the date of Mary’s birthday.

 • After a month, you’ll likely have forgotten the names of his kids and who looks like which parent.
-However, you may still remember that one of them is suffering from asthma.
+However, you may still remember that one suffers from asthma.

 • After six months, you may not even be 100% sure about that.

-So if you meet him in six month’s time, all you’ll be able to ask is, “How are you, John?”
+So if you meet him in six months, all you can ask is, “How are you, John?”
 Or maybe, “How are the kids?”

-But what you could—and should—be asking is, “Hey John, how are Mary and Catherine?
+But what you could be asking is, “Hey John, how are Mary and Catherine?
 Any new developments on Mary’s asthma?”

-Imagine the impact that simple question would have on yours and John’s relationship.
-These questions are so powerful because they deliver meaningful, personalized relationship experiences that make each person feel individually valued; and few things in life are more powerful than showing you care.
+Imagine the impact that simple question would have on your and John’s relationship.
+These questions are so powerful because they deliver meaningful, personalized relationship experiences that make each person feel individually valued, and few things in life are more powerful than showing you care.

 So what do you do about this?
-How do you overcome the tendency to forget important personal information about other people as time passes?
+How do you overcome the tendency to forget important personal information about others as time passes?
 The best solution we’ve found is by leveraging the power of Meeting Debriefs.

 What Are Meeting Debriefs?

-The concept couldn’t be simpler: A Meeting Debrief is simply a manifest of all the key takeaways learned and commitments made over the course of a meeting.
+The concept couldn’t be more straightforward: Meeting Debriefs are a manifest of all the key takeaways learned and commitments made throughout a meeting.

-Broadly speaking, a Meeting Debrief is composed of four primary sections:
+Broadly speaking, Meeting Debriefs are composed of four primary sections:

 • Action Items,